2004 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Each state’s governor proposed their quarter’s design theme, which was then finalized by U.S. Mint designers.
 The program maintained its educational mission throughout 2004, helping Americans learn about state history and geography.

-In addition, the 2004 releases generated significant collector interest, particularly the Wisconsin quarter.
-Later that year, collectors discovered special varieties from the Denver Mint featuring an extra leaf on the corn stalk, which became famous within the numismatic community.
+Later that year, collectors discovered special varieties from the Denver Mint featuring an extra leaf on the Wisconsin quarter’s corn stalk, which became famous within the numismatic community.
+Most of these coins were found in the Southwest and Midwest, with the highest concentration discovered in Arizona and Texas, hinting at a regional distribution batch.

-The U.S. Mint also continued offering special proof sets in 2004, including silver versions for dedicated collectors, maintaining the program’s momentum halfway through its decade-long run.
+The U.S. Mint also continued offering special proof sets in 2004, including silver versions for dedicated collectors.
+Each state design had a mintage of 2,740,684 clad proofs and 1,769,786 silver proofs, all struck at the San Francisco (S) Mint.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)